Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 1 - Simple Storage/Lesson4.md

 ## 🧑‍💻 Test yourself
 1. 📕 Describe four function visibility keywords and their impact on the code.
+- Answer

+>> `public:` Callable by any contract or account, including the current contract.

+>> `external:` Callable by external accounts/contracts, not internally.

+>> `internal:` Callable by the current and derived contracts.

+>> `private:` Callable only by the current contract.

 2. 📕 What's the difference between view and pure?